minxinping0105/archipelago-hotstuff/README.md

 user1@driver: python process.py order hotstuff/deploy/exp3-archipelago-azure/data
 ```

+Again, the throughput is the total number of transactions reported by `process.py` devided by 30, the duration of the experiments.

 ### Validate claim3

 The experiments are the same as **step1.1** and **step1.2**, but we use the `nload` tool to monitor and record the network usage of a single server node.